-A couple years ago, I was riding to the local “Homeless Depot” on a Sunday around noon.
+A couple years ago, I was riding to the local “Homeless Depot” store on a Sunday around noon.
 I had to pass a local mega church that had a police officer directing traffic out of a parking lot to my left.
 The officer was standing in the center turn lane.
 As I approached, I could see the end of the line of exiting cars, so I slowed in order to avoid stopping.
 I timed it well — as I drew up to the officer, he signaled me to proceed.

-As I accelerated, I was started to suddenly notice a police woman standing on the curb just across from her colleague.
+As I accelerated, I was startled to suddenly notice a police woman standing on the curb just across from her colleague.
 It was a clear, sunny day and she was wearing an orange reflective vest.
 She had been there all along and certainly was visible but I had not noticed her because I’d been concentrating elsewhere.

 No harm was done; she had obviously seen me and would not walk into my path.
 But it was a lesson in “inattentional blindness.”
 She was not in my path, thus she was not relevant so I had not seen her.